Group testing for overlapping communities: Abstract

 \section{Abstract}

 In this paper, we propose algorithms that leverage a known community structure to make group testing more efficient.
 We consider a population organized in connected communities: each individual participates in one or more communities, and the infection probability of each individual depends on the communities (s)he participates in.
 Use cases include students who participate in several classes, and workers who share common spaces.
 Group testing reduces the number of tests needed to identify the infected individuals by pooling diagnostic samples and testing them together.
-We show that making testing algorithms aware of the community structure, can significantly reduce the number of tests needed both for adaptive and non-adaptive group testing.
+We show that making testing algorithms aware of the community structure, can significantly reduce the number of tests needed both for adaptive and non-adaptive group testing. \blfootnote{This work was supported in part by NSF grants \# 2007714, 1705077 and UC-NL grant LFR-18-548554.}